They are now teaching this in traditional medical schools!

 HEALTH BENEFITS OF LAUGHTER Laughing makes people feel good and promotes wellness.
 Laughter decreases stress hormones and increases immune cells and infection-fighting antibodies, thus improving your resistance to disease.
 Various studies have shown how laughter infuses our blood and brain cells with fresh oxygen, to relieve stress and lower blood pressure, along with relieving pain and boosting the immune system.
 Laughter triggers the release of endorphins, the body’s natural feel-good chemicals.
 Endorphins promote an overall sense of well-being and can even temporarily relieve pain.

-A GOOD BELLY LAUGH CAN:
+A GOOD BELLY LAUGH IS GOOD FIR YOUR HEALTH

 - lower blood pressure